responsible-ai-collaborative/aiid/site/docs/DATABASE.md

 # "Serverless" Database

+> [!IMPORTANT]
+> This documentation is outdated.
+We no longer depend on MongoDB Realm.
+The database structure and hosting details may have changed.
+This document needs to be updated accordingly.

 The AIID is stored on MongoDB as document collections and hosted in [MongoDB Realm](https://www.mongodb.com/realm).
 MongoDB is responsible for managing the availability and backups of the database, as well as presenting web-accessible APIs for the content.
 This document outlines the database structure as it exists on the MongoDB servers.
 Database exports are available upon request to `aiid.export@incidentdatabase.ai`, but for most database development needs you should be able to interface with the production database.

 # Administering Data